thoqbk/buncha/README.md

 ## What is buncha?
-- **IoC Container** - Buncha is essential package to building a powerful, large application
+- **IoC Container** - Buncha is essential package to build a powerful, large application
-- **Invoke function and construct object** - Buncha will find the correct arguments automatically to invoke your functions or construct an object from your class.
+- **Invoke Function and Construct Object** - Buncha will find the correct arguments automatically to invoke your functions or construct an object from your class.
-- **Dependency manager** - Manage dependencies of services in container.
+- **Dependency Manager** - Manage dependencies of services in container.
 Auto detect dependency cycle.
-- **Annotation scanner** - Buncha uses @Service annotation to detect services in your projects.
+- **Annotation Scanner** - Buncha uses @Service annotation to detect services in your projects.
 - **Watch File Changes and Auto Reload** - `You hate restarting your application anytime you modify a file?` Buncha detects changes and reload it and all dependents for you automatically.
+- **Fast Execution** - Buncha usually spends less than 0.02 milliseconds to parse and start invoking a function or constructing an object.
+See [benchmark test](#benchmark)
 ## Install
 ```
 $ npm install --save buncha